gopalselvam/code-assessment/README.md

 # code-assessment

+Challenge #1 - (3-tier architecture)

-Assuming that Landingzone is inplace (like VPC , TF state backend )
+Assuming that Landingzone is inplace (like project, VPC , TF state backend...etc ) Hence used Terraform to setup 3-tier architecture